Board of Directors

 Board Member

 Gabi is a college student in Seattle, passionate about soccer, and has been involved in GVH since she was young.
-She is the adopted daughter of Jennifer Hoock, and is the inspiration behind the creation of Guatemala Village Health.
-Gabi volunteers in the Seattle area, and hopes to continue her education with a focus on psychology at the University of Washington in the coming years.
+She is the daughter of Jennifer Hoock, and is the inspiration behind the creation of Guatemala Village Health.
+Gabi works in the Seattle area, supporting homeless youth with their education, and hopes to continue her education with a focus on getting her bachelor's degree in Applied Behavioral Science.
 She is very eager to add her voice to the Board of Directors!

 Board Member